galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 >
 > > <tip-title></tip-title>
 > > + Tick the box next to 'Show Descriptions' to reveal text describing the attributes
-> > + To find the sample alias and accession look in 'Sample Reports'
+> > + To find the sample alias and accession, look in 'Sample Reports'
-> > + To find the study accession look in 'Studies Reports'
+> > + To find the study accession, look in 'Studies Reports'
 > {: .tip}
 >
 > {:start="4"}
 > 4. Click 'Next' and download the spreadsheet .tsv file.
 > 5. Fill in the spreadsheet, paying particular attention to the following:
-> >+ sample: same as you used in sample submission - alias or accession
+> sample: same as you used in sample submission - alias or accession
-> >+ study: use study accession
+> study: use study accession
-> >+ forward/reverse_file_name: make sure this is the same as what will be uploaded.
+> forward/reverse_file_name: ensure this is the same as what will be uploaded.
 It should be the compressed .gz file you created.
-> >+ forward/reverse_file_md5: copy this from md5sums.tsv you generated earlier.
+> forward/reverse_file_md5: copy this from md5sums.tsv you generated earlier.
-> 6. Uploaded the completed template spreadsheet and submit.
+> 6. Uploaded the completed template spreadsheet and submitted it.
-> 7. If metadata validation is successful a pop-up message bearing a run accession (ERR*) and experiment accesion (ERX*) will appear for each read submission.
+> 7. If metadata validation is successful a pop-up message bearing a run accession (ERR*) and experiment accession (ERX*) will appear for each read submission.
 > 8. Confirm the processing status of your submission via Runs Report.
 > 9. Any errors generated in the process will be communicated to you on the registered email.
 >
-> > <tip-title></tip-title>
+> <tip-title></tip-title>
-> > The run submission holds information about the raw read files generated in a run of sequencing as well as their location on an FTP server.
-The experiment submission holds metadata that describe the methods used to sequence the sample.
+>  The run submission holds information about the raw read files generated in a run of sequencing as well as their location on an FTP server.
+The experiment submission holds metadata that describes the methods used to sequence the sample.
 > {: .tip}
 >
 {: .hands_on}